frkri/ModelRunner/deployments/telemetry/README.md

 # Telemetry

-Includes Grafana, Tempo, Loki and Prometheus
+Includes Grafana, Tempo and Prometheus

 - Grafana is setup with dashboards and datasources out of the box
 - Traefik can be setup to export metric and traces